aaronappelle/aaronappelle.github.io/content/research/jcce/index.md

 author: ["Aaron Appelle", "Liming Salvino", "Jerome P. Lynch"]
 description: "This paper introduces a novel deep-learning-based footstep localization system using ground vibrations measured using geophones.
 Published in the Journal of Computing in Civil Engineering, 2024."
 summary: "This paper introduces a novel deep-learning-based footstep localization system using ground vibrations measured using geophones and develops a scalable method to automatically collect training data.
 We show that it significantly outperforms acoustic localization."
+venueText: "ASCE Journal of Computing in Civil Engineering"
 cover:
     image: "jcce.png"
     alt: "Footstep Vibration-Based Pedestrian Localization System"